woochann/SQL-Pizza-Sales-Project/README.md

-# SQL-Pizza-Sales-Project

-# Pizza Sales SQL Queries
+# Pizza Sales Analysis SQL project P2

 Welcome to the Pizza Sales SQL Queries repository!
 This repository contains SQL scripts for managing and analyzing a pizza sales database.
 It includes scripts for creating the database, defining tables, and performing various analyses on the data.